 5. Watch this video in order to learn your ABCs.
 This clip will teach you the entire alphabet, from A to Z. You’ll learn how to spell words out in ASL!
 You can download our ASL Alphabet poster here.

 6. Kids need role models — it’s good for them!
 Get your children motivated by having them watch Pharrell Williams’s Happy.
 In this video, the song is sung in ASL.
 What could be a better remix than that?

 7. In this video, be prepared to learn how to sign colors in 1 minute.
 The clip may not be very long, but by the time it’s over you’ll know how to sign 9 colors in ASL.

 Free Online Sign Language Learning Resources

-Click on links below to view websites providing important information for the Deaf community and people interested in communicating with Deaf individuals.
+Click on the links below to view websites providing important information for the Deaf community and people interested in communicating with Deaf individuals.

 - The American Sign Language University’s website is a great resource.
 It’s a bit outdated in terms of design and usability but the content is great.

 - Older kids and adults can watch the 10 free videos of Dr. Byron Bridges at Signlanguage101

 - And of course our own ASL Kids dictionary.

 - deafness.about.com – Basic aspects of deaf culture.